CrisLap/CrisLap/README.md

 I'd like to realize collaborations for Data Science, Python scripts and open-source projects!
 ## Goals:
 Complete Data Science course on start2impact <br>
-continue working in my current field using my newly acquired skills or become a fully-fledged Data Scientist <br>
+Continue working in my current field using my newly acquired skills or become a fully-fledged Data Scientist <br>
 Overall Goals:
 Merge AI and ML technologies with Automotive ( my current field) and Climate Change or Life Science;<br>
 Help building a better future for the world<br>